 Illustration photo – Chinese President Xi Jinping (right) and his Russian counterpart Vladimir Putin before a meeting in Beijing, February 4, 2022.

-Xi Jinping will also probably try to portray China as a neutral country that could mediate negotiations between Russia and Ukraine, analysts believe.
-On the anniversary of Russia's invasion of Ukraine on February 24, Beijing presented a twelve-point plan to end the war.
-Among other things, he urged both countries to refrain from attacks on the civilian population, called for the establishment of humanitarian corridors, but also for the end of Western sanctions against Russia.
+On the anniversary of Russia's invasion of Ukraine on February 24, China presented a twelve-point plan to end the war.
+In it, among other things, she urged both countries to refrain from attacks on the civilian population, called for the establishment of humanitarian corridors, but also for the end of Western sanctions against Russia.
 At the same time, it subscribed to the principle of “sovereignty, independence and territorial integrity of all countries”.
 In response, Zelenskyi said that Kiev should cooperate with Beijing on the peace plan, and at the same time pointed out that he does not agree with some points.